dimaslanjaka/source-posts/2017/09/create-countdown-clock-for-purposes-of.md

 comments: true
 cover: https://1.bp.blogspot.com/-kL99VLzW4Ms/WaRX_4aQlbI/AAAAAAAAAB8/ArrS1QtEfG84W6z8Fj_caMdA-_J9ycrwwCLcBGAs/s320/5bfe82185dce9a2a58dee19d3c102139--status-younique-presenter.jpg
 date: 2017-09-11T00:49:00.000+07:00
-description: "Create a Countdown Clock for the purposes of 1 Hour Promo If you happened to be holding promos and goods and service also aired on the blog, maybe one of the ways to attract the interest of visitors to follow ongoing promo can be tested by adding a countdown.With such expected visitors will "
+description: Create a Countdown Clock for the purposes of 1 Hour Promo If you happened to be holding promos and goods and service also aired on the blog, maybe one of the wa
-excerpt: "Create a Countdown Clock for the purposes of 1 Hour Promo If you happened to be holding promos and goods and service also aired on the blog, maybe one of the ways to attract the interest of visitors to follow ongoing promo can be tested by adding a countdown.With such expected visitors will "
 lang: en
 photos:
   - https://1.bp.blogspot.com/-kL99VLzW4Ms/WaRX_4aQlbI/AAAAAAAAAB8/ArrS1QtEfG84W6z8Fj_caMdA-_J9ycrwwCLcBGAs/s320/5bfe82185dce9a2a58dee19d3c102139--status-younique-presenter.jpg
-subtitle: "Create a Countdown Clock for the purposes of 1 Hour Promo If you happened to be holding promos and goods and service also aired on the blog, maybe one of the ways to attract the interest of visitors to follow ongoing promo can be tested by adding a countdown.With such expected visitors will "
 tags:
   - css
   - js